data-describe/data-describe/docs/designs/anomaly_detection.md

 ## Design
 There are multiple design aspects to be considered when creating this functionality.
 1. Supervised: Partitioning the data into train and test sets to calculate the confidence bands and error rates.
-2. Unsupervised: Training a model on the entire data, i.e. HDBSCAN and isolation forests
+2. Unsupervised: Fitting a model on the entire data, i.e. HDBSCAN and isolation forests
 3. Statistical methods: i.e. standard deviation from rolling mean and SH-ESD.
 ```python
 import data_describe as dd